Healthy Homes Assessment Waipatu

 Home Assessments Waipatu for Rental Properties

-There are a variety of things to look over in an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a myriad of concerns to look over during a home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
 Some examples include:

-The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling can be extremely costly for landlords and property managers.
-For professional advice get in touch today to book your rental property home evaluation.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist advice, call today to schedule your rental properties house assessment.

 home assessments for rental properties